TysonAndre/vscode-php-phan/README.md

 **For guidance on how to set up a Phan project, please see [phan/phan](https://github.com/phan/phan).**

+## Release History

+### 0.0.4

+- Bump Phan version in composer.lock.
+Support new Phan plugin types.
+Include History in README.md

+### 0.0.3

+- Improve documentation.
+Mention that Visual Studio Code must be restarted in order to pick up any changes to this editor's phan settings.

+### 0.0.2

+- Reword README, rename extension to php-phan

 ## Credits

 This VS Code extension and many parts of the language server protocol implementation are based on [PHP IntelliSense](https://github.com/felixfbecker/vscode-php-intellisense)